Tasuku-CV6/github-project/aboutme.md

 - I Optimized website performance and load times by implementing best practices, leading to a 20% reduction in bounce rates.

 - I conducted code reviews and provided mentorship to junior developers, fostering a collaborative team environment.

+### Frontend Developer

+Furit Basket INC, Calgary, Alberta
+January 2020 – May 2022

+- Designed and implemented user interfaces for client websites, ensuring mobile responsiveness and cross-browser compatibility.

+- Utilized Git for version control and collaborated with cross-functional teams to deliver projects on time and within budget.

+- Developed reusable components in Vue.js, which improved the efficiency of the development process and reduced code redundancy.

+- Participated in client meetings to gather requirements and provide technical insights, enhancing client satisfaction.